 It may not be surprising that some wild felines like water.
 But some house cats don’t mind water, either.
 In fact, the Turkish Van has such an affinity for water that it’s nicknamed the “swimming cat.”
 Large for a house cat, Turkish Vans can weigh as much as 18 pounds.
 This water-loving feline is a common choice for pet owners.

 Other water-loving cats include Bengals, Maine coons, and savannah cats.
 The Manx, American bobtail, and Japanese bobtail are also known to go for a dip now and then.
-So, as is often the case, the “cats don’t like water” belief is only partially true.
+So, the idea that cats don’t like water is only partially true.
 Many cats dislike getting wet, but plenty of others don’t really mind it at all.

 Are you a cat owner?
 If so, have no fear!
 There are plenty of ways to teach a cat to like water—or at least not to hate it.
 If your pet is a kitten, it’s best to expose them to water early and often.
 The more your cat is around water, the more likely they are to like it.
 It also helps to avoid using water as punishment.
 Otherwise, cats will learn to fear water.

 Do you like being around cats?
 They’re the second most common pets in the world, right behind dogs.
 It’s clear that their water-hating reputation doesn’t make cats any less popular among humans.